Hafez al-Assad

-The new leadership appointed Assad as the commander of the Syrian Air Force.
-In February 1966, Assad participated in a second coup, which toppled the traditional leaders of the Ba'ath Party.
+After the 1963 coup, the new leadership appointed Assad as the commander of the Syrian Air Force.
+In February 1966 Assad participated in a second coup, which toppled the traditional leaders of the Ba'ath Party.
 Assad was appointed defence minister by the new government.
-Four years later, Assad initiated a third coup which ousted the de facto leader Salah Jadid and appointed himself as leader of Syria.
-Assad imposed various changes to the Ba'athist government when he took power.
-He subordinated state socialism for a mixed economic model and defended private property.
-Assad also abandoned the rhetoric of exporting "socialist revolution" by strengthening Syria's foreign relations with countries which his predecessor had deemed reactionary.
-Assad sided with the Soviet Union and the Eastern bloc during the Cold War in return for support against Israel, and, while he had forsaken the pan-Arab concept of unifying the Arab world into one Arab nation, he sought to paint Syria as the defender of the Palestinians against Israel.
+Four years later Assad initiated a third coup, which ousted Marxist regime of Salah Jadid, and appointed himself as leader of Syria.
+Assad imposed various changes to the Ba'athist foreign policy after seizing power, such as abandoning Salah Jadid's policy of exporting "socialist revolution" and strengthening Syria's foreign relations with countries that his predecessor had deemed "reactionary".
+Assad made an alliance with the Soviet Union and the Eastern Bloc during the Cold War in return for support against Israel, while keeping ties with many Western European & Gulf Arabian countries.
+While he officially kept the pan-Arab concept of unifying the Arab world into one “Arab nation” as he termed it, such as being part of the Federation of Arab Republics, he sought to paint Syria as the defender of the Palestinians against Israel.

-When he came to power, Assad organised the state along sectarian lines (Sunnis and non-Alawites became figure-heads of political institutions, while the Alawites took control of the military, intelligence, bureaucracy and security apparatuses).
-The formerly collegial powers of Ba'athist decision-making were curtailed, and were transferred to the Syrian presidency.
-The Syrian government ceased to be a one-party system in the normal sense of the word, and was turned into a one-party dictatorship with a strong presidency.
-To maintain this system, a cult of personality centred on Assad and his family was created by the president and the Ba'ath party.
-Assad family’s cult of personality gradually eclipsed Ba’athist revolutionary ideals as the state's officially ideology.
-Assad ordered a military incursion into Lebanon in 1976, which resulted in the Syrian occupation of Lebanon until the Cedar Revolution in 2005.
-During his rule, Assad faced an Islamist uprising by the Muslim Brotherhood that was ultimately put down with the Hama massacre in February 1982.
+Assad quickly consolidated his power.
+Right after Nasser’s death, he sought to reconciliate Syria with the other Arab countries, which have been harmed under Jadid’s rule.
+He also tried to form new ties with countries from both camps in the Cold War.
+As a result, he got economic support from OPEC members during the Oil embargo, as a show of support to his war against Israel in 1973, the October War.
+While Syria remained a one-party system, Ba'athist decision-making authority that had previously been collegial was reduced in favour of empowering the president’s absolute control over the country.
+To maintain his personalistic rule, a cult of personality centred on Assad and his family was created by the president and the Ba'ath party.
+Assad ordered an Arabization campaign on Kurdish areas of Syria and started intervention in Lebanon in 1976, which resulted in the Syrian occupation of Lebanon.
+During his rule, his regime crushed an Islamist uprising led by the Syrian Muslim Brotherhood rebels through a series of crackdowns culminating in the Hama massacre, which led to two thirds of the city of Hama being destroyed.
+His regime was accused of numerous human rights violations, including opening prison death camps.